 Hi there!
-Mind Matters (formerly referred to as Mind Over Matter) is a series that explores the ways that different drugs affect your brain, body, and life.
+Mind Matters is a series that explores the ways that different drugs affect your brain, body, and life.
 In this issue, we are going to talk about K2/Spice (synthetic cannabinoids) and bath salts (synthetic cathinones).

 View the Mind Matters Teacher's Guide.